kevintruong/til/Networking, Part 4: Building a TCP Server.md

 The port information (used by bind) can be set manually (many older IPv4-only C code examples do this), or be created using `getaddrinfo`

-We also see examplesof setsockopt later too.
+We also see examples of setsockopt later too.

 ## What is the purpose of calling `socket`?